MicrosoftDocs/azure-docs-powershell/azps-6.6.0/Az.Resources/Get-AzRoleAssignment.md

 By default it lists all role assignments in the selected Azure subscription.
 Use respective parameters to list assignments to a specific user, or to list assignments on a specific resource group or resource.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.resources/get-azroleassignment) for up-to-date information.

 ## SYNTAX

 ### EmptyParameterSet (Default)